 Nominees for the Operator of the Year (Civil/All-Rounder) should be employed by a qldwater full member or Water Skills Partnership member organisation and be responsible for the operation and maintenance or construction of water and wastewater reticulation networks.
 The Operator of the Year receives a trophy and $1500 to put towards professional development.

-Nominations should be submitted using the attached nomination forms to Carlie Sargent by Friday 23 April 2021.
-Judging will be conducted by senior staff of qldwater and the Chair of the Technical Reference Group (TRG) and in consultation with the CEO of WIOA.
+Judging was conducted by senior staff of qldwater and the Chair of the Technical Reference Group (TRG) and in consultation with the CEO of WIOA.

 For more information contact qldwater on 3632 6854 or firstname.lastname@example.org.